 Here we explore the meaning of Personal Development Objectives, why they are more effective than PDPs and how to agree on development needs

-Emphasising personal development links to employee retention — a vital and ongoing concern for employers.
-For reasons such as these, Personal Development Plans (PDPs) form part of many organisations’ performance management systems.
-However, despite their many advantages, PDPs also have invited criticism, which has caused HR professionals to re-examine them as a concept and to explore alternatives.
+Emphasising personal development links to employee retention is a vital and ongoing concern for employers.
+This is why personal development plans (PDPs) form part of many organisations’ performance management systems.
+However, despite their many advantages, PDPs have also invited criticism, which has caused HR professionals to re-examine them as a concept and to explore alternatives.

 The main concern surrounding PDPs is they are commonly treated as something to pay lip service to and then set aside, forgotten.
 This results in nothing but a significant waste of time for employees and managers alike.
-As such, we generally recommend replacing PDPs with SMART Personal Development Objectives, which managers and employees review and update on a continuous basis.
+As such, we generally recommend replacing PDPs with specific and measurable personal development objectives that follow the 5As test, which managers and employees review and update on a continuous basis.

-The act of turning PDPs into measurable, attainable objectives lends them more weight, thereby encouraging employees to take accountability and deliver on them.
-That’s why here at Clear Review, we encourage employees to set specific personal development objectives, alongside their performance objectives, which HR then collate to determine the training needs of the organisation.Take a Tour of our Performance Management Software
+The act of turning PDPs into measurable, attainable objectives gives them more weight, thereby encouraging employees to take accountability and deliver on them.
+At Clear Review, we encourage employees to set specific personal development objectives alongside their performance objectives, which HR then collate to determine the training needs of the organisation.

 When implementing and creating personal development objectives within your organisation, be sure to follow the steps below for optimal impact:

 HR professionals should bear in mind that employees are unlikely to be as familiar with the concepts of objective setting as you are.
 So as part of your communication or training for employees on objective setting, explain what personal development objectives are and why they are important.